Mark A. Bartley, D.M.A.

 Office: Mary Moody Northen Hall, Room 257

 Dr. Bartley joined the Department of Music in 2006.
 He earned a Doctor of Musical Arts degree from Boston University and holds bachelor's and master's degrees in music from The University of Texas.
 At those institutions he studied with Craig Hella Johnson, Ann Howard Jones, and David Hoose.
-He participated in further studies with Helmut Rilling, Donald Portnoy, and Ovidiu Balan; and is a fellow in Alice Parker's Melodius Accord.
+He participated in further studies with Helmut Rilling, Colin Metters, Donald Portnoy, and Ovidiu Balan; and is a fellow in Alice Parker's Melodius Accord.

 Teaching and Related Service

 Dr. Bartley directs the WTAMU Symphony and serves as Associate Director of the School of Music.
 He leads the orchestra at the Chamber Music Strings Camp at WTAMU.

 Dr. Bartley has conducted professional orchestras around the world, including the Atlantic Coast Orchestra (Portugal), China Opera and Dance Symphony Orchestra (Beijing), the Harbin Opera Orchestra (China), the North Czech Philharmonic (Teplice) and the Philharmonic Orchestra of Bacau (Romania).
 Prior to moving to the Panhandle, Dr. Bartley directed the Orchestra and Chorale at Mount Holyoke College in South Hadley, Massachusetts.
 He has also conducted ensembles from Cornell, Yale, Boston University, Worcester Polytechnic Institute, University of Hawaii, and the New England Conservatory.

 Locally, Dr. Bartley has led the Amarillo Symphony Youth Orchestra program, conducting the Amarillo Youth Symphony.
 He also served the Amarillo Symphony as associate conductor from 2007-2013.